NicksPatties/portfolio-site/src/content/blog/no-more-powerpoint.md

 - Speaker notes

 While it's nice to have notes for specific details, I'll let the main slides take care of that for me if I can.
-I can use the slides to guide my presentation, so notes aren't a requirement
+I can use the slides to guide my presentation, so notes aren't a requirement.

 - Animations and transitions

-These can guide a viewers attention to a relevant point, but so can I. Within presentation software, tweaking animations to my liking takes too much effort.
+These can guide a viewer's attention to a relevant point, but so can I. Within presentation software, tweaking animations to my liking takes too much effort.

 Let's see what software I'm working with, and find out if I can make presentations in the terminal actually happen.

 # Alacritty: The terminal emulator